Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Challenges in health monitoring systems

 \subsection{Interoperability}

 Interoperability can be defined as the ability of different components or systems not only to exchange information but also to make use of it \cite{benson_principles_2021}.
 There are three types of interoperability identified in the health domain: technical, semantic, and process interoperability \cite{gibbons_coming_2007,benson_principles_2021}.
 Technical interoperability refers to the way data or information moves from one system or component to another.
 Related to this is syntactic interoperability, which provides a structure and syntax for the transmitted data \cite{hosseini_chapter_2016}.
-Semantic interoperability refers to the ability of the recipient to understand and make use of the received data, whereas process interoperability concerns the way in which different systems are used in actual work settings.
+Semantic interoperability refers to the ability of the recipient to understand and make use of the received data \cite{benson_principles_2021}, whereas process interoperability concerns the seamless coordination of workflows in care delivery \cite{kuziemsky_framework_2016}.
 A subset of this is clinical interoperability, through which patients can be seamlessly transferred between different care teams \cite{benson_principles_2021}.
+This review focuses on technical, syntactic, and semantic interoperability.
+We also discuss the role of interoperability in enabling data fusion, a crucial functionality in health monitoring systems.